This is part 3 of 5 in the Managing Your Penetration Test Report Series

-Some firms believe it’s a good business practice to always provide critical issues, to show that their business is valuable at minimizing risk.
-However, mis-assigning issues is a huge red flag, and can leave your application or infrastructure more vulnerable or inefficient than before the pentest.
+Some firms believe it's a good business practice to always provide critical issues, to show that their business is valuable at minimizing risk.
+However, mis-assigning issues is a huge red flag, and can leave your application or infrastructure more vulnerable or inefficient than before the penetration test.

-As another case scenario, a disreputable pentesting firm may not spend enough time understanding the application’s unique business logic to correctly identify the exact risk of the attack surface.
+As another case scenario, a disreputable penetration testing firm may not spend enough time understanding the application’s unique business logic to correctly identify the exact risk of the attack surface.

 Most firms break down vulnerabilities into 5 categories.
 These categories are based on unique combinations of risk and impact, and are based on the two models above, as well as OWASP’s Risk Rating Methodology.
 Vulnerabilities can be categorized on a multitude of factors such as impact, report confidence, likelihood of occurring, and complexity in remediation, among others.

 These vulnerabilities have high impact, high risk, and are easily exploitable.
 Stop shipping and address these issues immediately.
 At minimum, a temporary “band-aid” solution should be implemented to prevent exploitation.
 Typically, the exposure is easily identified and successful exploitation is trivial.
 Fix before release or within 2 weeks.